MicrosoftDocs/customer-insights-pr.pt-pt/ci-docs/audience-insights/export-constant-contact.md

 ## <a name="known-limitations"></a>Limitações conhecidas

-- Pode exportar até 1 milhão de perfis de clientes por exportação para a Constant Contact.
+- Pode exportar até 1 milhão de perfis por exportação para a Constant Contact.
 - A exportação para a Constant Contact limita-se a segmentos.
-- A exportação de até 1 milhão de perfis de clientes para a Constant Contact pode levar até 1 hora para ficar concluída.
+- Exportar até 1 milhão de perfis para a Constant Contact pode levar até 1 hora a ser concluído.
-- O número de perfis de clientes que pode exportar para a Constant Contact está dependente e limitado no seu contrato com a Constant Contact.
+- O número de perfis que pode exportar para a Constant Contact dependente e está limitado no seu contrato com a Constant Contact.

 ## <a name="set-up-connection-to-constant-contact"></a>Configurar uma ligação à Constant Contact